Warren Loving

-Warren Eric Loving (born November 12, 1960) is a former professional American football running back who played for the Buffalo Bills of the National Football League in 1987.
+Warren Eric Loving (born November 12, 1960) is an American former professional football running back who played for the Buffalo Bills of the National Football League (NFL) in 1987.
 He appeared in two games as part of the Bills' replacement team during the 1987 players' strike.
 Loving previously participated in the Miami Dolphins training camp before the 1986 NFL season, and was signed by the New York Jets before being cut in September 1987.

 Raised in Jersey City, New Jersey, Loving attended James J. Ferris High School.